Staff Directory

 Jason Beverlin

-Jason Beverlin, a long-time college coach who has head coaching experience and ties to Georgia Southern, was named the new pitching coach of the Eagle baseball program for the 2026 season.
+Jason Beverlin, a long-time college coach who has head coaching experience and ties to Georgia Southern, enters his second year as pitching coach for the Eagles in 2027.

 Previously, Beverlin coached in the same role at Sun Belt rival Coastal Carolina from 2022 to 2024.
 In his first season with the Chanticleers, his staff led the Sun Belt in both strikeout-to-walk ratio (2.54) and fewest walks allowed per nine innings (3.58) and ranked fourth in the conference in both WHIP (1.40) and strikeouts per nine innings (9.1) on the season.